zhuochenbioinfo/3KRG-HAP/README.md

 `perl haplotype_to_subtype_standard.pl 3K-HAP.haplotype 3K-RG.sample_list 3K-HAP.haplotype.NAF_score`

 This step yielded a NAF-scores for each subpopulation on each haplotype.
-Named as **3K-RG.haplotype.NAF_score**. **For the convenience of users， this file is provided in ./data/ and you can skip the first two steps.**
+Named as **3K-RG.haplotype.NAF_score**. **For the convenience of users, this file is provided in ./data/ and you can skip the first two steps.**

 ## **4. genotyping in custom population**